brookeweil/comp20-bweil/mbta/README.md

 > ACKNOWLEDGEMENTS
     I recieved some help from Frankie Caiazzo, a Comp20 alum

+    I used Prof. Ming Chow's example code as a scaffold for my own code.
+    I also used given formulas from Stack Overflow to calculate distance with the Haversine formula.

 > HOURS SPENT
     I spent around 10-15 hours on this assignment